CS340-21/EasyRec/website/README.md

 ### Setting up the environment:

+Python 3.9 is ideal, but anything 3.7+ should work.

-Create a virtual environment with virtualenv or conda.
-Python 3.9 is ideal, but 3.7 should work as well.
+It's not necessary, but you probably want to create a virtual environment with virtualenv or conda.

 Run "pip install -r requirements.txt" to install dependencies